crayon/azure-cost-control/Old Version/README.md

    - Authenticate to Azure using `Login-AzAccount`.
    - Create a directory named "Crayon" on the local machine.
    - Create an Azure Active Directory Application and Service Principal (SPN).
-   - Assign Reader, Carbon Optimization Reader, Cost Management Reader, Reservation Reader, and Reader to SavingsPlans roles.
+   - Assign Reader, Cost Management Reader, Reservation Reader, and Reader to SavingsPlans roles.
    - Check and validate permissions for subscriptions, management groups, reservations, and billing accounts.
    - Save information about tenants and secrets to a CSV file in the "Crayon" directory.

+### Assign-CarbonOptimizationReader
+The script will perform the following tasks:
+   - Install necessary PowerShell modules if not already installed.
+   - Authenticate to Azure using `Login-AzAccount`.
+   - The user is prompted to provide the Object ID of the Enterprise Application.
+   - The script fetches all accessible subscriptions.
+   - For each subscription, it checks if the specified role is already assigned to the Enterprise Application.
+   - If not assigned, it assigns the "Carbon Optimization Reader" role to the Enterprise Application for each subscription.

 ## Usage

 1. Run the script in a PowerShell environment.